 Available Colors: denim/black, hot pink/black, island blue/black, red plum/black

 Dimensions: 19 x 12.7 x 11.5 inches

 This hard-sided carrier is a great options for traveling with chinchillas.
 Made from hard plastic, it features two doors of steel wire on the front and the top, giving you multiple options to put your chinchilla inside.
+Top doors are very convenient for reluctant chinchillas who hate going to the vet, since it’s easier to lift your chin out of the carrier.
 This design provides ventilation on all four sides and the top of the carrier.

 Best Chinchilla Travel Cages

 This is the travel cage we see most recommended by breeders and people who show chinchillas.
 Made by Quality Cage Crafters, which specializes in chinchilla cages and accessories, the cage comes with a ramp, shelf, and ledge.
 Your chin will feel right at home in this temporary cage.

 The cage is fully metal, with an attachable powder coat metal tray.
 You can easily add their carrier handle to make the cage even more portable.
 The cage is collapsible for easy storage and transportation.

 Folding Wire Dog Crate